Backlund Transformations for Darboux Integrable Differential Systems: -2pt Group Theoretic Constructions of Darboux Integrable Systems

-\begin{Remark} \StTag{ClosedDiag} Note that $G_{\diag}$ is a closed sub-group of $G\times G$.
+\begin{Remark} \StTag{ClosedDiag} Note that $G_{\diag}$ is a closed subgroup of $G\times G$.
 Therefore, if $G$ acts freely and regularly on $M_1$ and $M_2$ then, by Remark \StRef{NReduction}, the action of $G_{\diag}$ is free and regular on $M_1\times M_2$. \end{Remark}